If you grew up watching The Addams Family on TV, snap your fingers.

 For the pilot, they shot at an old house in L.A. that’s since been torn down.

-Starting with the second episode, a matte painting based on that house was used for the show:
+Starting with the second episode, a matte painting was used for the show:

 The Thing was a bodiless hand that appeared out of various boxes throughout the house to help the family whenever needed, from answering phones to disarming burglers.
 In the cartoons, Thing was a bodiless head, but they changed it for the TV show.

 Cassidy was 6’9″ tall and looked pretty imposing on the show.
 The actors who played Pugsley and Wednesday said they were never afraid of him, though, because he was such a “gentle and eloquent man–very kind to us.”